 2. Many parents find it very helpful to schedule an Observation Morning to see the class of interest in action.
-We also offer Walk-Through Wednesdays once each month—January to May in 2019.
+We also offer Walk-Through Wednesdays once each month—October to May during the 2019-2020 school year.

 Observation mornings are for parents only.
 We ask that visitors arrive by 8:20 am so they can see the morning verse and greeting as well as the main lesson.
 Parents observe the class during the main lesson portion of the day, which occurs from 8:30 to 9:30am, after which time the Enrollment Director can join the parents to answer any questions which may have come up as a result of this observation time.

 If the Walk-Through Wednesday schedule does not work with your schedule, please call (802-456-7400) or email our Enrollment Director to schedule a separate time to observe our classes.
 We need to coordinate observation mornings around field trips, play rehearsals and other special events.

 3. Admissions Interview: Once an application has been received, the parents will be contacted to schedule an interview with the class teacher.
 We strongly encourage both parents to attend.
 This interview is an opportunity for parents and the teacher to exchange pertinent information.
 The program and Waldorf pedagogy are discussed to help the family determine if the program is right for both family and child.

 4. Student Visit: Following the parent interview with the class teacher, applicants are invited to spend three consecutive days visiting the appropriate class.
 We prefer a 3-day visit because it usually takes until the third day for the child to relax into the rhythm of Orchard Valley and because we have found that shorter visits don’t give us a full enough picture of the child.
 (We understand the potential concerns regarding missed work/absences on a child's school record at their existing school while visiting our classrooms; however, we are firm about the 3-day visitation policy.
 It is such a big decision and change for all involved that anything less would not serve the process.)